 In addition, independent directors received a fee of \$2,500 for each Board meeting attended in person and \$1,250 for each Board meeting attended by conference telephone or similar communications equipment; audit committee members receive a fee of \$1,500 for each audit committee meeting attended in person and \$750 for each audit committee meeting attended by conference telephone or similar communication equipment; and members of our compensation committee and nominating and corporate governance committee receive a fee of \$1,000 for each committee meeting attended in person and \$500 for each committee meeting attended by conference telephone or similar communication equipment.
 Finally, our audit committee chairman receives an annual fee of \$10,000, and each of our compensation committee and nominating and corporate governance committee chairmen received an annual fee of \$5,000 for their services as chairmen of their respective committees.
 The Director Compensation Table above takes into account all changes in director compensation made during the 2009 fiscal year.
-We also our employees or employees of our subsidiaries did not receive compensation for their services as directors.
+We also reimbursed our independent directors for all reasonable direct out-of-pocket expenses incurred in connection with their service on the Board.
+Directors who are also our employees or employees of our subsidiaries did not receive compensation for their services as directors.